 Integration into the Teutonic Order

 After Saule, the surviving members of the Sword Brethren were incorporated into the Teutonic Order in 1237.
 The Teutonic Order, already active in Prussia, took over the leadership of the Livonian crusade.
 They maintained and expanded the fortress network, continuing many of the same strategies while learning from the order’s mistakes.
 The Teutonic Knights placed greater emphasis on reconnaissance, alliance building with local powers, and balanced use of infantry and cavalry.
+They also adopted the Sword Brethren’s system of using converted locals as auxiliary troops, which became a cornerstone of Teutonic military organization in Livonia.
 This fusion of the Sword Brethren’s aggressive tactics with the Teutonics’ organizational discipline created an even more formidable military machine, which would dominate the Baltic for the next two centuries.

 Long-Term Effects on the Baltic Region

-The tactical legacy of the Livonian Brothers of the Sword can be seen in the architecture of Latvia and Estonia, where many medieval castles still stand as testaments to the order’s fortification doctrine.
+The tactical legacy of the Livonian Brothers of the Sword can be seen in the architecture of Latvia and Estonia, where many medieval castles—such as Cēsis and Sigulda—still stand as reminders of the order’s fortification doctrine.
 Additionally, the order’s practice of using converted locals as auxiliaries contributed to the gradual Germanization of the Baltic nobility.
 The psychological warfare tactics—terror, hostage-taking, and divide-and-rule—became standard tools of the Teutonic Order and later of the Polish-Lithuanian Commonwealth.

-Modern studies of medieval warfare often cite the Sword Brethren as a case study in adaptation: a small, outnumbered force that used careful planning, fortification, and psychological warfare to achieve outsized results.
+Modern studies of medieval warfare often cite the Sword Brethren as a case study in strategic adaptation: a small, outnumbered force that used careful planning, fortification, and psychological warfare to achieve outsized results.
 Their failure at Saule serves as a cautionary tale about the dangers of overextension and contempt for an enemy’s capabilities.
+The order’s tactics also influenced the development of crusading warfare in other regions, as later orders like the Order of Dobrzyń and the Teutonic Knights borrowed heavily from their methods.